-- A. Unless one of the exceptions mentioned in Probate Code sections 10301-10303 apply, a publication of notice of sale of real property is required.
-A discretionary power of sale given by a will to a named executor does not extend to an administrator with will annexed unless the will so provides. - B. The notice of sale of real property must set forth the assessor's parcel number as well as the street address or other common designation of the property, if any, or if there is none, the legal description. - C. If a petition for confirmation of sale is filed alleging the sale took place prior to the date stated in the published notice, the sale cannot be confirmed. - D. If a fiduciary publishes a notice of sale of real property, the property must be sold pursuant to such publication. - E. If notice of sale is published; any sale must be in accordance with its terms.
-There cannot be a variance in the terms of sale as between the notice and the petition.
-Also, if the notice solicits cash offers only, the court cannot confirm a sale on terms other than cash. - F. If a petition for confirmation of sale of real property is filed prior to the date of sale specified in the notice, the court cannot announce the sale on the date set for hearing, but must deny confirmation without prejudice to a new sale and filing of a new petition. - G. In conservatorships, notice must be given to the conservatee as well as to any person requesting special notice.
+A. Unless one of the exceptions mentioned in Probate Code sections 10301-10303 apply, a publication of notice of sale of real property is required.
+A discretionary power of sale given by a will to a named executor does not extend to an administrator with will annexed unless the will so provides.

+B. The notice of sale of real property must set forth the assessor's parcel number as well as the street address or other common designation of the property, if any, or if there is none, the legal description.

+C. If a petition for confirmation of sale is filed alleging the sale took place prior to the date stated in the published notice, the sale cannot be confirmed.

+D. If a fiduciary publishes a notice of sale of real property, the property must be sold pursuant to such publication.

+E. If a petition for confirmation of sale of real property is filed prior to the date of sale specified in the notice, the court cannot announce the sale on the date set for hearing, but must deny confirmation without prejudice to a new sale and filing of a new petition.

+F. In conservatorships, notice must be given to the conservatee as well as to any person requesting special notice.
 In guardianships notice must be given to any ward age 12 or older.

 (Adopted 1/1/1990; Rev. 7/1/1995; Rev. & Renum.
 7/1/2001; Renum.
-1/1/2006; Rev. 1/1/2012; Rev. 1/1/2017)
+1/1/2006; Rev. 1/1/2012; Rev. 1/1/2017; Rev. 1/1/2024)